Loading...

 Read the conversation

---transform runs against each listed event, so this prints the text of every message in order:
+--transform runs against each listed event, so this prints the text of every message in order. --format auto overrides the interactive explorer that list commands open by default in a terminal:

 ant beta:sessions:events list \